Diseases

 • Current occurence/distribution

 SVD was first recorded in Italy in 1966.
-Later, outbreaks occurred in several European countries and Eastern Asia during the 1970s, early 1980s; then the disease has continued to persist in Italy until the present day and has reappeared in the European Union, outside Italy, on sporadic occasions since 1992.
-In Italy, the frequency of detecting SVD virus is decreasing, with only 1-4 cases per year detected in clinically normal pigs during surveillance activities in the last five years, and restricted in the two non-accredited southern regions.
-The other European countries are considered free of SVD.
-Uncertainty remains on the presence of SVD in some countries in Asia.
+Later, outbreaks occurred in several European countries and Eastern Asia during the 1970s, and early 1980s; then the disease has continued to persist in Italy until 2015 when the last viral detection was recorded.
+The last serological positivity was detected in 2017.
+All European countries are considered free of SVD now.

 • Epizootic/endemic- if epidemic frequency of outbreaks